Hendrix-CS/csci235/modules/nodes1.md

   * The robot's current forward and turning speeds should be displayed via curses.
   * In your answer, discuss both where the key presses will be handled and how the current speeds will be stored and accessed.
-* Implement this new feature and test it out.
+* Implement these new features and test them out.
 How did it work?
 Fix any bugs you encounter and make sure the program works properly.

 ## To submit